-The Community Development division is responsible for coordinating community development and revitalization activities, primarily in older or declining neighborhoods.
+The Community Development division is responsible for coordinating community development and revitalization activities, primarily in low-moderate income areas of Baytown.
 The goal of the Community Development Division is to improve the quality of life for Baytown’s low to moderate-income residents and neighborhoods.
 The City of Baytown provides a wide range of services including housing, code enforcement, infrastructure improvements, and social services.
 Primary funding comes from the United States Department of Housing and Urban Development (HUD) through the Community Development Block Grant (CDBG) program.
-Other funding comes from the City of Baytown’s General Fund and Harris County for transportation.
-The City of Baytown receives approximately $850,000 annually from the United States Department of Housing and Urban Development (HUD) to implement programs and projects within the city limits.
+Other funding comes from the City of Baytown’s General Fund, CDBG Recovery Act Funds, and Harris County for transportation.
+The City of Baytown receives approximately $600,000 annually from the United States Department of Housing and Urban Development (HUD) to implement programs and projects within the city limits.
 The main purpose of these funds is to develop viable urban communities by providing decent housing, a suitable living environment, and expanding economic opportunities, principally for low-moderate income persons.

 CDBG General Projects: